ramakrv/BestBuyInventoryScheduler/README.md

 ## System Specifications
 	1. R Version = R version 4.0.3 (2020-10-10)
 	2. OS: Windows
+	3. RunTime : 52 weeks data, ~40-50 seconds for each product
 ## Objective
 	1.Analysis to forecast the orders at product level, so as to guide the Inventory Analysts in Inventory replenishment.
 ## Assumptions